This post may contain affiliate links. Please read our disclosure policy.

 Beef Enchiladas with tender shredded beef, melted cheese, and smothered in red sauce are easy to make with this delicious dinner recipe!

 This tasty Mexican meal is made with Instant Pot Shredded beef that is flavorful and tender.
-Plus, after years of making homemade enchiladas, I’ve discovered how to make them super easy to roll while still tasting the most delicious!
+Plus, after years of making homemade enchiladas, I’ve discovered how to make them super easy to roll while still tasting the most delicious.
+Only thing that makes this meal better is a strong classic shaken margarita to wash them down!

 Shredded Beef Enchiladas are such an easy dinner.
 Sometimes I get the meanest craving for enchiladas and it won’t go away until it’s satisfied.